 Lactarius cascadensis - big (>10cm), greyish mushroom with cinnamon gills.
 Under alder.

 Candy Caps and lookalikes - orange, small (~5cm cap width, or if larger, the stem will be slender (<1cm wide).
 (Small red or brown Lactarius are in the next section).
 They represent subgenus Russularia and most are mild tasting or only somewhat bitter or acrid unless noted.
 (Almost everything else is subgenus Piperites).

 One of the coolest mushrooms of all time is the Candy Cap.
 It is an amazing dessert mushroom... that's right, it is eaten as dessert.
 When dried it smells and tastes like maple syrup!
 It is often used to make cookies and ice cream and if you ate some you would probably not believe that the only flavouring used in these desserts is a mushroom.
 The problem is, it only smells like that when cooked or dried, and can be very hard to separate from the half-dozen or so lookalikes that also grow around here.
 Some people resort to picking every small orange Lactarius they find and drying them day after day, year after year until they get lucky.
 Some people burn them with a lighter to see if they can induce the smell.
 But there's hope, there are some slight differences.

 Lactarius subviscidus - Perhaps the deepest orange colours.
 Subviscid.
 Tastes slightly hot after a minute of chewing.

-Lactarius substriatus (subflammeus) - Caps viscid and somewhat striate?
+Lactarius substriatus (subflammeus?) - Caps viscid and somewhat striate?
 The milk eventually stains itself and tissues slightly yellow.
-Tastes slightly peppery after a minute of chewing.
-The hardest to tell apart from a candy cap.
+Taste slowly, slightly peppery.
+More than 1 species may be here in this group in S OR and CA.

 Other small Lactarius - ~5cm cap width, or if larger, the stem will usually be slender (<1cm wide).